Hero Image

 Distinguishing between whether an employee’s behaviour or action is misconduct or serious misconduct is often where employers make mistakes in managing the behaviour.

 A simple way to distinguish between the two is that serious misconduct will apply if the act may have the effect of destroying or undermining the relationship of trust between employee and employer.
-Serious misconduct, pending a formal and fair investigation, may lead to terminating an employee whereas misconduct on its own will not result in dismissal.
+Serious misconduct, pending a formal and fair investigation, may lead to terminating an employee whereas a single act of misconduct will not result in dismissal but rather a written warning.

 Identification